minprog/cs50x-1718-1819/problems/cards/lab/README.md

 With those `suits` and `values`, there is enough information in the `Deck` class to be able to create a `Card` instance for each of 52 combinations.

-**Write** code to generate all 52 `Card`s and add them to an list called `cards`.
+**Write** code to generate all 52 `Card`s and add them to a list called `cards`.
 Code to do this should be added to the end of the initializer.

 {% spoiler "Syntax Help" %}
 Here is one suggestion for the pseudocode: